Cristero War: Knights of Columbus

-American councils and Mexican councils, mostly newly formed, of the Knights of Columbus, both opposed the persecution by the Mexican government.
+American and Mexican councils, most of which were newly formed, of the Knights of Columbus opposed the persecution by the Mexican government.
 So far, nine of those who were beatified or canonized were Knights.
-The American Knights collected more than $1 million in order to assist exiles from Mexico, fund the continuation of the education of expelled seminarians, and inform U.S. citizens about the oppression.
-They circulated five million leaflets about the war in the United States, held hundreds of lectures, spread the news via radio, and paid to "smuggle" a friendly journalist into Mexico so he could cover the war for an American audience.
+The American Knights collected more than $1 million to assist exiles from Mexico, fund the continuation of the education of expelled seminarians, and inform U.S. citizens about the oppression.
+They circulated five million leaflets about the war in the United States, held hundreds of lectures, spread the news via radio, and paid to "smuggle" a friendly jounalist, Francis McCullagh. into Mexico so he could cover the war for an American audience.